marcoulakis/ValorantRanking/README.md

 4. Access the deployed application through the appropriate URL to view the Valorant rankings.

->**note**
+>**Note**
->Please note that the deployment process may vary
+>the deployment process may vary depending on your hosting
->depending on your hosting platform and specific requirements.
+>platform and specific requirements.
+Make sure to consult the deployment
->Make sure to consult the deployment documentation or support
+>documentation or support resources provided by your chosen hosting
->resources provided by your chosen hosting solution for detailed instructions.
+>solution for detailed instructions.

 ## Learn More